Richhill A.F.C.

 Richhill Amalgamated Football Club is an intermediate level football club playing in the Intermediate A division of the Mid-Ulster Football League in Northern Ireland.
-The club was founded in 2016 following the amalgamation of Richhill F.C. and Broomhill F.C. and have been managed by Marty Rice since 2017.
-The club is based in Richhill, County Armagh and competes in the Irish Cup where it progressed to the Fifth Round in their first season in the competition.
+The club was founded in 2016 following the amalgamation of Richhill F.C. and Broomhill F.C..
+The club, which is associated with the Mid-Ulster Football Association, is based in Richhill, County Armagh.
+It competes in the Irish Cup where it progressed to the Fifth Round in their first season in the competition.

-In addition to the successful Irish Cup run, Richhill AFC enjoyed a memorable debut season by winning the Mid-Ulster Intermediate B league title and the Alan Wilson Cup.
+In addition to the successful Irish Cup run, Richhill AFC won the Mid-Ulster Intermediate B league title and the Alan Wilson Cup in the club's debut season.